geerlingguy/ansible-role-adminer/README.md

 Directories inside which you would like `adminer.php` symlinked.
 Can be useful if you just want to toss the script into a docroot and access it at `sitename/adminer.php`.

-    adminer_add_apache_config: true
+    adminer_add_apache_config: false

-By default, Adminer will add a config file for Adminer so you can access it at `hostname/adminer` on any configured virtualhost, using an Apache `Alias` directive.
+Set this to `true` to tell Adminer to add a config file to Apache so you can access it at `hostname/adminer` on any configured virtualhost, using an Apache `Alias` directive.
 The role will also restart Apache so this configuration takes effect immediately.

 ## Dependencies